outerbounds/flowproject/README.md

     - S3
 - SQL and Python are seamlessly mixed.
 - Flow inheritance is used to define a base flow, a template for "application" flows.
-- Config-driven workflows enable workflow code to stay fixed, and clarifying the relationship between workflows and research/business code.
+- Config-driven workflows enable workflow code to stay fixed, and clarifies the relationship between workflows and research/business code.
 - CI/CD approach to link workflow namespaces and code branches.

 ### Applying the scaffold with the `SensorFlow`